What to do if...

 When the police arrive they’ll take your details and help make sure your home is secure.

-The police will give you a crime reference number and an official police report.
-Your home insurance company will need to see it when you make a claim.
+The police will give you a crime reference number.
+Your home insurance company might need to see it when you make a claim.

 Secure your home